 - How subtype affects our relationships at home and at work.

 - How the development of instincts in early childhood impacts our adult relationships.

-- How our defenses and emotional habits affect our subtype behavior.
+- How our defences and emotional habits affect our subtype behaviour.

 - The challenges and the blessings of the six subtype combinations in primary relationships.

-- Using the intelligence of all three centers – head, heart, and body – for successful relationships.
+- Using the intelligence of all three centres – head, heart, and body – for successful relationships.